department-of-veterans-affairs/va.gov-team/products/authenticated-patterns/Patterns/update-prefilled-information/Help users to update prefilled information.md

 ![A slim success alert with the text "Address successfully updated on this form."](https://github.com/user-attachments/assets/b90882ed-ebdc-48a2-abc3-4d00603c39e5)

 ### Radio button
-In cases where the information might be subject to change (especially mailing addresses), ask users if they want to save their changes to their VA.gov profile.
+In cases where the information might be subject to change (especially mailing addresses), ask users if they want to save their changes to their VA Profile.

 ![A required radio button field asking the user if they also want to update this information in their VA.gov profile.](https://github.com/user-attachments/assets/dc1f2a69-9ce2-4e34-b830-cc85f773e56a)